 REMEMBER: If it’s not safe for you, it’s not safe for your pets (or any other animals in your care).
 Please closely follow evacuation orders from authorities and always be prepared.

-- How can I support the Humane Society of the United States' efforts to help animals impacted by natural disasters?
+- How can I support the Humane Society of the United States' efforts to help animals impacted by disasters?

 - What should I do to keep my animals safe—and with me—during a disaster?